 I just want to remind that to fully use all Trail Tech Voyager features you have to have some technical skills to install all sensors correctly.

 Actually, it is not so hard so far you know how to handle with a screwdriver, drill, and some other everyday car tools.
-Watch video guide and details could vary of vehicle model.
+Watch the video guide, and details could vary from vehicle model.
 Some advice can be seen here.